Best Practices in Securing Your Data

 Rotate your tokens and secrets regularly.
 GitHub OAuth tokens can be found in your Developer Settings on the GitHub site.
 Please regularly rotate credentials for other third-party services as well.

 The suggestions in this document reflect general recommendations that the Travis CI team and community encourage everyone to follow.
-However, suggestions here are not exhaustive, and you should use your best judgement to determine security processes for your project.
-If you have any questions about security at Travis CI or suspect you may have found a vulnerability, please contact us at security@travis-ci.com.
+However, suggestions here are not exhaustive, and you should use your best judgment to determine security processes for your project.
+If you have any questions about security at Travis CI or suspect you may have found a vulnerability, don’t hesitate to contact us at security@travis-ci.com.

 All other questions about Travis CI should be directed to support@travis-ci.com.